Lalor - East

 Table Chart PROFILE FAQ

-Lalor - East features high concentrations of group households, with a lower-than-average median household size
+Lalor - East features high concentrations of group households, with a fairly typical median household size

-Family households comprise 70.7% of all households, including 30.7% couples with children, 23.4% couples without children, and 14.4% single parent families.
-Non-family households account for the remaining 29.3%, with lone person households at 24.9% and group households comprising 4.5%.
-The median household size is 2.6 people, which is smaller than the Greater Melbourne average of 2.9.
+Family households constitute 70.7% of all households, including 30.7% couples with children, 23.4% couples without children, and 14.4% single parent families.
+Non-family households make up the remaining 29.3%, with lone person households at 24.9% and group households comprising 4.5%.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households